| St. Joan was a

-In portraits the young St. Joan is usually dressed as a soldier and wears the kind of unisex haircut seen at left.
+In portraits the young St. Joan is usually dressed as a soldier in armor and wears her hair short, as at right.

 Prepared in 2014 at Georgia Regents University by Richard Stracke, Emeritus Professor of English